professoralessandro/AppMktPlaceV2.Frontend/README.md

 Mohamed Azouaoui

 ## License
-This code is released under the MIT license.
+This code is released under the MIT license